Medrine-Jepkemoi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Function that prints the numbers, from 0 to 9, followed by a new line Function that prints the numbers, from 0 to 9, followed by a new line Function that prints 10 times the numbers, from 0 to 14, followed by a new line
+Function that prints the numbers, from 0 to 9, followed by a new line Function that prints the numbers, from 0 to 9, followed by a new line Function that prints 10 times the numbers, from 0 to 14, followed by a new line Function that draws a straight line in the terminal